Harvester VM with Bridged Network

 Now, this is not necessary but helps a lot in case something related to networking goes wrong.
 Keep in mind that in productive environment you might want to remove some of these for security reasons:

-• the password field makes it possible to set a password for the default linux user on the VM, which in my case will be the user ubuntu.
+field makes it possible to set a password for the default linux user on the VM, which in my case will be the userubuntu

-• the ssh_pwauth field set to true activates password authentication in SSH, which might help if your private did not work.
+field set to true activates password authentication in SSH, which might help if your private did not work. - the

-• the chpasswd field with the expire: False directive avoids that the password would ever expire
+directive avoids that the password would ever expire - the

 version: 2